f4exb/sdrdaemon/README.md

 It conveys meta data in the data flow so that the receiving application is informed about parameters essential to render correctly the data coming next such as the sample rate, the number of bytes used for the samples, the number of effective sample bits, the center frequency...
 (See the "Data format" chapter for detals).

-While running the program accepts configuration commands on a TCP port using Zero-MQ messages with a content in the same format as the configuration string given on the command line (See the "Running" chapter for details).
+While running the program accepts configuration commands on a TCP port using nanomsg messages with a content in the same format as the configuration string given on the command line (See the "Running" chapter for details).
 This provides a dynamic control of the device or features of the application such as the decimation.
 A Python script is provided to send such messages.

 Hardware supported: